lisagieng/homepage/projects/MultTableJS/readme.txt

 Lisa Gieng
 lisa_gieng@student.uml.edu
-Due: Nov/14/2019
+Due: Dec/1/2019

-HW6 - Multiplication Table in JS with User Input
+HW7 - Multiplication Table in JS with user input and JQuery validation plugin

 INSTRUCTIONS
 Input 4 integer values into the form.
-The starting values must be less than the ending values.
 Hit submit to generate table.
+The table will only take inputs -50 to 50 in integer form.

 --------------------------------------------------------------------------------

-I had a lot of trouble with this assignment.
-I began by creating a multiplication table in js without user input to see the structure.
-Then I attempted to add headers.
-This broke the entire thing.
-Ultimately I ended up writing how the structure should look if I added headers, and without any loops.
-This then gave me an overall idea of the structure of the table with headers.
-I then used getElementById to retrieve the values from the user.

-The user will input 4 values: a multiplier start, a multiplier end, a multiplicand start, and a multiplicand end.
-The table will then use JavaScript to generate a multiplication table based on the inputted values.
-The form will check for errors from the input; only integers will be accepted.
-If invalid inputs are found, an error will message will display under the submit button, stating what the error is.
+This assignment was a lot easier than hw6 was, since this assignment built off of that one.
+I made minor changes to the HTML from hw6; I gave the form an ID for the JQuery validator to locate the inputs and I changed the submit from an input type button to a button with type submit instead.

+I had minor issues with the JQuery validator; I was unsure of how to keep the multiplication table from generating before the inputs were validated.
+I solved this by removing the onclick from the submit button and adding the SubmitHandler to the JS file to call the createTable function instead.

+There is great amounts of documentation for the plugin on the internet on the jqueryvalidation.org site.
+This allowed me to take the GreaterThan function from the plugin's github page and was how I created a class for the input validation since they all had the same requirements instead of putting it one by one for each one.
+I also created a class that allowed me to figure out if the input is an integer or not.
+I originally used the digit: true for the jquery validator, but this does not allow negative integers.
+I then used the
+number: true instead, but this allowed non-integers.
+Thus, I had to create my own validator rule that used modulus to check if the number was an int or not.